iridescent-dev/iap-swift-lib/README.md

 ```

 ### Example
 Here's an example that covers what has been discussed above.
-Let's update our example `refreshView` function from before:
+We will update our example `refreshView` function from before:

 ``` swift
 @objc func refreshView() {